Orama-Interactive/Pixelorama-Docs/docs/user_manual/cli.md

 title: Command Line Interface
 sidebar_label: Command Line Interface
 ---
 Pixelorama offers a Command Line Interface (CLI), allowing you to use some of its features, such as project [exporting](save_and_export), from the command line.
 The CLI can be used to automate tasks easily.
-It can only be used on desktop platforms, such us Windows, Linux and macOS.
+It can only be used on desktop platforms, such as Windows, Linux and macOS.

 ## Options
 For the full list of the system options, you can refer to [Godot's documentation](https://docs.godotengine.org/en/stable/tutorials/editor/command_line_tutorial.html).
 Only the options that have the green checkbox icon in their description can be used in Pixelorama.